3 ways bots can boost your money

 But do they save you money?
 Are they worth the trouble?

-We've wadded into the fields of fintech to find three ways these programs will boost your finances.
+We've waded into the fields of fintech to find three ways these programs will boost your finances.

 1. Discover better discounts and perks